mesh-adaptation/docs/docs/source/animate/1-metric-based.rst

    Representation of a 2D Riemannian metric as an ellipse.
    Image taken from :cite:`Wallwork:2021` with author's permission.

-Given a metric field, the eigendecomposition may be computed in Animate using the method :meth:`animate.metric.RiemannianMetric.compute_eigendecomposition`.
-Similarly, given :class:`firedrake.function.Function`\s representing the eigenvectors and eigenvalues of a metric, it may be assembled using the method :meth:`animate.metric.RiemannianMetric.assemble_eigendecomposition`.

 The orthogonal eigendecomposition gives rise to another matrix decomposition, which is useful for understanding metric-based mesh adaptation.
 If we define `metric density`